About the Park

 Community & Cultural Impact

-- Three playgrounds, nine asphalt and three grass tennis courts, seven miles of running/walking trails, twelve softball/kickball fields, six soccer fields, three baseball fields, and other open green spaces for sports and recreation
+Three playgrounds, nine concrete and three grass tennis courts, eight pickleball courts, seven miles of running/walking trails, twelve softball/kickball fields, six soccer fields, three baseball fields, and other open green spaces for sports and recreation

-- Free wading pool and Muckerman fountain welcome thousands for cool relief each summer
+Free Muckerman Fountain and splash pad welcome thousands for cool relief each summer

-- More than 200,000 annually attend cultural events such as Festival of Nations, Food Truck Friday, and Tower Grove Farmers’ Market
+More than 200,000 annually attend cultural events such as the International Institute's Festival of Nations, Sauce Food Truck Friday, and Tower Grove Farmers’ Market

-- There are about 6,770 trees in Tower Grove Park, consisting of approximately two hundred species
+There are about 7,000 trees in Tower Grove Park, consisting of approximately 300 tree types

-- The Gaddy Bird Garden is designated as an Important Bird Area by the National Audubon Society, providing habitat for more than 200 recorded resident and migrating bird species
+The Gaddy Wild Bird Garden is designated as an Important Bird Area by the National Audubon Society, providing habitat for more than 200 recorded resident and migrating bird species

-- Native plantings in new savannah areas and seven thousand recent plantings in riparian waterway corridors provide habitat and sustenance for Monarch butterflies and pollinators
+Native plantings in new savannah areas and 7,000 recent plantings in riparian waterway corridors provide habitat and sustenance for Monarch butterflies and pollinators